2026 - General Government

 Port – Mission Rock (Seawall Lot 337 and Pier 48)

-Led by Seawall Lot 337 Associates, LLC (a partnership between Tishman Speyer and the San Francisco Giants), this project is a flexible development including housing, office, life science, retail, exhibition, and parking uses.
+Led by Seawall Lot 337 Associates, LLC (a partnership between Tishman Speyer and the San Francisco Giants), this project is a mixed-use development including housing, office, life science, retail, exhibition, and parking uses.
 The Port anticipates that the leases from this development will generate new revenues to support ongoing operations for the Port.

 Port – Waterfront Resilience Program